sararodmar/workforce-future/scenario-17.md

 # In addition to cooperatives...

 There are other options that are increasingly becoming more popular, such as freelancing and remote working.
-Freelancing especifically is becoming especially popularin the growing world of IT to fill "skill gaps" (WEF REF)[#](https://sararodrig.github.io/workforce-future/references).
+Freelancing especifically is becoming especially popular in the growing world of IT to fill "skill gaps" (WEF REF)[#](https://sararodrig.github.io/workforce-future/references).

 You do some research on the "employer-free" model by AirBnB, where workers bring in their skills (or assets, in the airbnb case, their homes), they can set their own rates and time schedules.
 The "employer" only needs to set up the platform for the exchange of goods or services to happen and usually gets a fee out of each payment.